Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 2.6) The Preview screen will be tilted incorrectly - This is normal!
 We'll fix this later.
 2.7) Position the Hand Camera and Head Camera however you wish.
 Helpful tip for Head Camera below!
 2.7.1) You can place the Camera Prefab under "VRCLens/HeadMountPoint" to sample how the headmount will look, BUT DELETE THE CAMERA PREFAB WHEN DONE!
-2.8) Customise the remaining VRCLens settings (See SMOOTH ZOOM step 1 if using, NOW before applying!) and then apply VRCLens
+2.8) Customise the remaining VRCLens settings and then apply VRCLens
 3) After applying VRCLens, look for the VRCLens Prefab under your avatar's root.
 3.1) Navigate to <avatar>/VRCLens/WorldC/CamPickupAlways/PreviewBase
 3.2) Alter PreviewBase's Rotation to: Vector3(41,0,0)